Karalix/Downstrates/README.md

 npm --prefix ./server start
 ```

-The console should show that the server is listening on port 8080.
-Make sure the mongodb server you want to connect to is up and running !
+Make sure the mongodb server you want to connect to is up and running and the following should appear :

 ```console
 Listening on http://localhost:8080